 For many reasons, buildings don’t always experience optimal drainage.
-The problems that result can be a danger to public health.
+The resulting problems can be a danger to public health.
 UK hospitals in particular are experiencing a rise of drainage woes.

 Poor drainage causes overflow, backups, bacteria growth and sulphur production.
-Recently, theatres and wards in several large NHS hospitals were force closed and deep cleaned due to drain blockages.
+Recently, theatres and wards in several large NHS hospitals were forced to close and had to be deep cleaned due to drain blockages.
 Many hospitals also book emergency call out plumbing services to power-jet their lines at great expense.
 Reactive drainage maintenance like this is costly and doesn’t actually help prevent the problems from occurring in the future.
 However, the good news is that the cycle can be broken with a better solution: Flow-teq.

 To understand why Flow-teq can help, it’s important to take a closer look at what’s causing these blockages to occur.

-In hospitals, it’s often the combination of reduced-water products such as low-flush toilets and the rise of foreign solid matter moving into the drains, often from wet wipes and bedpan macerators.
+In hospitals, it is often the combination of reduced-water products such as low-flush toilets and the rise of foreign solid matter moving into the drains, frequently from wet wipes and bedpan macerators.
 100% of UK hospitals both use and flush medical wipes and 85% of UK hospitals use paper bedpan macerators (Haigh Medical, 2015).
 For very good reasons these solutions have been placed into hospitals and we don’t recommend that hospitals reverse decisions for their use.
-However, less water and more solids in the same sized, aging drain pipes are, more often than, not going to cause a problem.
+However, less water and more solids in the same sized, ageing drain pipes are, more often than not, going to cause a problem.
 It’s not difficult to understand why.

 Dyteqta identifies that unless the drainage solids clear the building, hospitals will continue to experience an increase in the spread of HCAIs as a result of airborne contamination through reversed drainage air flow, drain flies returning to the room from the sink drain, and back spray from the toilets into the rooms.
 Our primary interest is improving the health of drainage which reduces flooding of raw sewage, cross contamination across buildings, and reducing spore travelling HCAIs.